ch-stark/gatekeeper-kyverno-policyset/README.md

 In the images

-* every Policy-Set/Policy-Enforcement-Point has it's own input kyverno/input/
+* every Policy-Set/Policy-Enforcement-Point has it's own input e.g. kyverno/input/ where the resources reside